 For most healthy individuals, a single dose of a live-attenuated YF vaccine provides long-lasting protection.
 In May 2014, the WHO World Health Assembly adopted an amendment which stipulated that the period of protection by YF vaccination and the term of validity of the certificate will change from 10 years to the duration of a person's life.
 This amendment became effective in June 2016.
 On 26 February 2015, the Advisory Committee on Immunization Practices voted that a single primary dose of YF vaccine provides long-lasting protection and is adequate for most travelers.
-To comply with WHO International Health Regulations (IHRs) and to be officially recognized, YF vaccines must be administered by Health Care Providers (HCPs) certified to administer YF vaccine and validate the ICVP for YF vaccination.
+To comply with WHO International Health Regulations (IHRs) and to be officially recognized, YF vaccines must be administered by Health Care Providers (HCPs) certified to administer YF vaccine and validate the International Certificate of Vaccination or Prophylaxis (ICVP) for YF vaccination.
+In the USA, HCPs are authorized to administer the vaccine by state health departments.
+The validity period of the ICVP is established according to IHR recommendations and starts 10 days after primary vaccination and immediately after revaccination.